modernistik/parse-stack/README.md

   property :category, :integer, default: 1
 	# assume any band as < 100 members
 	has_many :artists # assumes `through: :array`
-	# bands can have millions of fans, we use relations instead
+	# bands can have millions of fans (Parse::User objects),
+  # we use relations instead
-	has_many :fans, through: :relation end
+	has_many :fans, as: :user, through: :relation end

  # Find all bands which have a category in this array.